Home-Electricity-Manager/Smart-Plug/README.md

 and RMS Current is calculated using which the apparent power is calculated taking V = 230V.
 Assuming P.F. ~ 1 gives us the active power which is a reasonable assumption in most cases.

+void handle_root() : Home Page hosted on the WebServer

+void handle_disconnect_wifi() : disconnects WiFi on disconnect button press on home page

+void handle_connect_wifi() : handles new wifi connection landing

+void handle_wifi_logon() : handles wifi connection when creds are passed on This handle uses the *void sta_setup()* method to connect to the WiFi Network once the network creds has been received from the user.